Palm Oil Kills

 Sustainable palm oil needs to defend biodiversity and endangered species.
 Sustainable palm oil needs to be responsible in the battle against climate change.
 Stalling, green washing and outright lies are not leadership tactics.

-At the moment, most sustainable palm oil is merely a cheap label that anyone can buy.
-If RSPO is bought not earned, it’s meaningless.
+Most sustainable palm oil is a cheap label that anyone can buy.
+If RSPO is bought not earned.
 A “sustainability leader” can kill ecosystems and endangered species and buy credits to cover its tracks.
-That’s fraud not sustainability.
+That’s fraud.

 It’s time to force biodiversity and endangered species into every conversation about palm oil (and other industries).
 It’s time to defend ecosystems, not just corporate reputations.
 If tigers, orangutans, elephants and rhinos go extinct at the hands of RSPO, we don’t have our values in order.